 Following her stint at Droga5, Johnson’s storytelling prowess extended to her projects in 2017 and 2018 when she became an art director at Vox Media.
 In one Vox online branded content campaign she created for Ralph Lauren, she shifted the perceived image of Polo customers as primarily white and male by showing creatives of varied backgrounds wearing the brand around NYC.

-Since mid 2018, Johnson has worked bicoastally as a freelance art director for agencies including Edelman and Ogilvy UK.
+Since mid-2018, Johnson has worked bicoastally as a freelance art director for agencies that have included Edelman and Ogilvy UK.
 She enjoys splitting her time between NYC and California to be closer to her tightknit family in Riverside.
 “Being around my family and doing work addressing my community is great,” Johnson says.
 “When my nephews hear me talking about problem-solving in art and design and tackling issues that affect them, that’s influential.”

-Though details of her current work is top secret for now, she’s allowed to say that her 2019 campaigns for Vaseline involve addressing women of color.
+Though details of her current work are top-secret for now, she’s allowed to say that her 2019 campaigns for Vaseline involve addressing women of color.

 “Brands need to ask what kind of commercials and print work they can be doing,” Johnson says.
 “For instance, don’t call a product ‘Lightening or brightening’ to make hyperpigmentation or darkness seem bad.
 Women and women of color in the room means women running the conversation, so tropes of women stop existing as much.
 Instead, you think, ‘I want to do that.
 I want to be that.’”